 Of the 264 incidents of both upper and lower GI bleeding, 162 occurred in those taking aspirin daily and 102 in the placebo group (no aspirin).
 No deaths were recorded because of a GI bleed in the aspirin group.

-This is the largest analysis of GI bleeding in older people as part of a randomised controlled trial – with half the participants taking a placebo and the other half a daily low dose (100mg) of aspirin.
+This is the largest analysis of GI bleeding in older adults as part of a randomised controlled trial – with half the participants taking a placebo and the other half a daily low-dose (100mg) of aspirin.

 The international team of researchers, led by Australian gastroenterologist and clinical epidemiologist Dr Suzanne Mahady from the School of Public Health and Preventive Medicine, found the risk of major gastrointestinal bleeding – requiring hospitalisation or blood transfusions or surgery – increased by around 60% with daily aspirin use.
 This risk continued to increase significantly with age.

 The analysis also found that smoking, hypertension, obesity, chronic kidney disease and the use of anti-inflammatory drugs also increased bleeding risk, and the combination of these risk factors in association with aspirin put people at high risk of complications.

 Many people around the world take aspirin as a preventive medication to keep them healthier as they age.
 The ASPREE trial in Australia and the US was the first trial to examine the benefits and risks of low-dose aspirin in otherwise healthy older individuals.

 This analysis adds to growing evidence surrounding the caution of using daily low-dose aspirin without a medical need to do so.

 Dr Mahady said these new data might assist patients and their clinicians to make informed decisions about the use of aspirin.